hubmapconsortium/user_workspaces_server/docs/overview.rst

 Workspaces
 ~~~~~~~~~~

-Workspaces are containerized user environments that provide:
+Workspaces are user environments contained in directories that provide:

 * Isolated file storage with configurable quotas
 * User-specific configuration and state